gracewhang/gracewhang.github.io/about.md

 -Driving around LA during non-traffic hours

-Acknowledgement: This site was created using [Jekyll Now](http://www.jekyllnow.com/) which is a nifty, free tool which help regular people like me make websites like this :)
+Acknowledgement: This site was created using [Jekyll Now](http://www.jekyllnow.com/) which is a nifty, free tool that helps regular people like me make websites like this :)

 ### Contact me